7 Questions to Ask Yourself for a Better 2022

 Plus, if you were able to push through this year’s difficulties, be confident that you’ll be able to manage anything that comes in your way in 2022.

 And remember, you can always ask for help!
-For example, MEK’s HS Honors Courses for Spring 2022 are designed to help students master subjects such as Algebra II, Pre-Calculus, Geometry, and Advanced English.
+For example, MEK’s HS Honors Courses are designed to help students master subjects such as Algebra II, Pre-Calculus, Geometry, and Advanced English.
 It even helps you ace your school finals!

 5. What were my top personal strength(s) I used this year?